Nanny Taxes: A Complete Guide

 According to the IRS, a household worker is an employee if you control not only what work is done, but also how it is done.
 Generally speaking, that means the employee is coming to your home on the schedule you dictate while following your rules.
 It doesn't matter whether the work is full-time or part-time or if you hired the worker through an online platform, they are still considered a household employee subject to taxes if you pay them more than $2,300 per calendar year.
 Families that misclassify their nanny as an independent contractor by providing a Form 1099 for filing taxes can be charged with tax evasion.

-Learn more about why your nanny is NOT an independent contractor.
+Learn more about why a nanny is almost never considered an independent contractor.

-Now let's get into the process of actually managing household employment taxes.
+Now let's get into the process of actually managing nanny taxes.
 There are four main action items that families need to take care of:

 Apply for Tax ID numbers: You need both federal and state tax identification numbers in order to report your nanny taxes.
 You can get your federal employer identification number (FEIN) from the IRS and use this number to obtain your state identification number from the appropriate tax agency in your state.